Combinators

 If you do not want to hide the users and groups that exist on your system,

-you may consider just bind mounting /etc/passwd
+you may consider just bind mounting /etc/passwd and /etc/group inside

 the jail instead.